-The following FAQ's related to only the AZSecure Cybersecurity Fellowship Program
+The following FAQ's related only to the AZSecure Cybersecurity Fellowship Program

 When do I apply?